-This rate-setting exercise assumes that there is a direct relationship between a utility's revenue requirement and the rates it should be allowed to charge.
-This is, of course, true, but bear in mind that regulators have traditionally set rates, not revenues (See Chapter 8 for more recent trends toward revenue based regulation).
-The revenue calculation is merely a tool for converting rates into expected revenues.
-Since rates are set to cover costs, regulators devote a good deal of attention to the constituent elements of a company's cost of service.
+Critical point: this exercise assumes that there is a direct relationship between a utility's revenue requirement and the rates it should be allowed to charge.
+This is, of course, true, but bear in mind that regulators have traditionally set rates, not revenues (See Chapter 6 for more recent trends toward revenue based regulation).
+The revenue calculation is merely a tool for doing so.
+But, because rates are set to cover costs, regulators devote a good deal of attention to the constituent elements of a company's cost of service.